Panama Birding Tours Eastern Panama Bayano - Tortí

 Day 1: Arrival in Panama City

 Most flights from the United States arrive late in the evening.
 We will meet you at the Tocumen International Airport (PTY) with a shuttle to the Riande Airport Hotel, which is a 10-minute drive to the airport.
-This airport hotel is a birding hot sport with 225 species: Tocumen--hotel Riande Aeropuerto.
-We will spend 3-nights at the Riande Hotel.
+This airport hotel is a birding hot spot with over 230 species: Tocumen--hotel Riande Aeropuerto.
+We will spend 4-nights at the Riande Hotel.

 Day 3: Cerro Azul